 During my 29+ years as a counsellor, trainer and supervisor, I have accumulated well over 25,000 hours of supervised Person-Centred client hours.
 I regard myself to be a mature, sensitive and very experienced practitioner and offer a wealth of working with a very wide variety of people, and an even wider range of issues, problems and difficulties.
 I aim to help my clients HEAL not simply learn to manage their symptoms.
 A significant number of my clients find me through recommendations of others I have worked with.

 Photographs of my first floor dedicated counselling room.

 Why it's important to find the right therapist

 To find the right therapist for you can be the first step to healing and growth.
 There are many different therapeutic approaches and many, many therapists.
 The right counsellor for you will offer you confidentiality and will not judge you, but will gently challenge self-damaging thoughts and behaviour and will help you to empower yourself to grow in confidence and self-esteem.
-The quality of the therapeutic relationship is of greatest importance to me, and to feel safe with and respected and trusted by me, is my aim with each unique individual I work with as well as those wishing to attend couple counselling.
+The quality of the therapeutic relationship is greatly important to me, and to feel safe with and respected and trusted by me, is my aim with each unique individual I work with.

 My commitment to you